Published By Credit Suite at August 25th, 2016

 A Prepaid Business Card is a convenient alternative to carrying cash and works just like a secured consumer credit card.
 You add funds to your account and whatever amount you add is available to use for purchases.

 An Unsecured Business Credit Card works just like a normal, revolving, unsecured consumer credit card.
 Credit limits are based upon many factors depending on the issuer.
 And they can range from personal credit and/or business credit ratings, years in business, annual revenues and so on.
 These credit cards give your business the opportunity to earn incentives and rewards.

 A Business Charge Card has all the convenience of a credit card.
 But it’s without the high price of interest.
 When using this card you’ll have to pay your balance in full each billing cycle.

 Because you can’t carry a balance, a charge card doesn’t have a periodic or annual percentage rate.
 So there is no rate for a charge card issuer to disclose.

 If you plan on paying your balance off each month, a card offering travel mile rewards or cash back bonuses may be the best business credit card for you.
 However, if you plan on maintaining an ongoing balance, a low introductory or standard APR might be a better option.

 Remember, just because a card issuer offers all kinds of perks and rewards doesn’t mean it’s necessarily the best card.
 Always read the fine print so you completely understand the terms and conditions and fees associated with the card.

-It’s also important to note that even though business credit cards are not covered under the new CARD Act certain issuers are extending the CARD Act protections to its card holders.
+It’s also important to note that even though business credit cards are not covered under the 2009 CARD Act certain issuers are extending the CARD Act protections to its card holders.
 This is just another factor to consider when applying for a business credit card for your business.